daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 So, model algorithms don’t differentiate integrators of AI/ML.
 The leaders of AI integration are rather differentiated by their datasets (quality, scope, signal, commercial value, governance, importance/relevance to important business functions, etc.).
 The old adage “more data beats better models, but better data beats more data” is a core tenant of AI and machine learning.
 For example, if you wanted to develop an AI/ML tool that predicts customer health dynamics (like churn), you’d first need to invest in the data stack that can collect such customer data to train models on in the first place (see “Timing Question” below).

-With the basics under our belt, let’s dive into how startup fundamentals can help inform AI strategy (and how I’ve employed them in previous data science projects).
+With the basics under our belt, let’s dive into how startup fundamentals can help inform AI strategy.

 <br><br>
 ## Mapping startup fundamentals to AI strategy
 ---

+* Note, all italicized quotes come from Chapter 13 of Peter Thiel’s book *Zero to One*.

 <br><br>

-* Note, all italicized quotes come from Chapter 13 of Peter Thiel’s book *Zero to One*.

-1 - The Engineering Question
+**1 - The Engineering Question**

 “*Can you create breakthrough technology instead of incremental improvements?*”